 If you have time on your Utah national parks road trip, Red Canyon is a worthwhile side trip.
 You’ll find it when driving from Zion to Bryce Canyon along Scenic Byway 12.
 Red Canyon is part of Dixie National Forest (free entrance) and not technically part of Bryce Canyon, though they are very close to each other.
-Check out the .7-mile Arches Trail where you will walk by hoodoos, arches, and other interesting rock formations.
-Get directions to Red Canyon.
+Check out the .7-mile Arches Trail where you will walk by hoodoos, arches, and other interesting red rock formations.

 Add on for 10 day itinerary: Escalante